-It’s probably safer to be vaccinated while travelling, even if the vaccinations in the country which you are planning to visit are only recommended, not mandatory.
-I know some people who travel to Peru without vaccination and have no problems, but I also know those who, due to the lack of vaccination, have had health complications.
+It is safer to be vaccinated while travelling, even if the vaccinations you are planning to visit are classified as “recommended” and not “mandatory”.
+I know some people who traveled to Peru without vaccinations and experienced no problems; however, I also know those who, due to a lack of vaccinations, have suffered health complications.

-As for food, if you want to eat cheap or very cheap, you have to be aware of the risks associated with it, but if you are careful you should not have problems.
-For example I eat in typical, low-cost Peruvian restaurants and I am feeling healthy.
-(Although I have had some small stomach problems a couple times.)
+As for food, if you want to eat for cheap, you have to be aware of the risks associated with it; but if you are careful you should not have problems.
+For example, I eat in typical, low-cost Peruvian restaurants and I feel healthy (although I have had some small stomach problems a few times).

 - Hepatitis A and Hepatitis B

 However, you need to remember, that before a trip you should always check your doctor’s recommendations about vaccines.

 Here are some websites on which you will find accurate information about vaccines recommended in Peru and in other countries: